 Materials shared:

-Held on April 17, 2024.
+Held on April 17, 2024 in collaboration with our training and technical assistance partners – the National American Indian Court Judges Association (NAICJA).
 This webinar discussed the many models and implementations of peacemaking and peace circles found in Indian Country today.
 Models to be presented will focus on adapting peacemaking to the culture and need of the community.
 This webinar will present peacemaking approaches, guiding principles, and issues/challenges while considering Peacemaking.
 View the webinar.
 View the webinar slides.

 Materials shared: